reuters-graphics/bluprint/README.md

 `actions` can be added to process your bluprint files after scaffolding your directory.
 Read more in [Actions](#%EF%B8%8F-actions) and check out the [example bluprint](docs/example.md) to see what you can do.

 Commit your project to GitHub with the `.bluprintrc` file.
-You now have a bluprint you and others can use with the CLI!

 ### Add a bluprint to your CLI

-In order to use your new bluprint, you need to add it to your CLI using its GitHub repository.
+To use your new bluprint, add it to your CLI using its GitHub repository.

 ```
 $ bluprint add <github repo>